 Throughout my formative years and first jobs, I never forgot my original interest in being jet propelled.
 Ultimately, I understood that what I was trying to express as a child was an overriding fascination about the outer limits of inner space -- the depths and capacities of the human mind.
 As a pre-teen I read everything I could find on mythology, fairy tales, folklore, Eastern philosophy, Western psychology, and science fiction.
 As a teenager, as my interests in science and engineering grew, I discovered the literature of parapsychology and started to conduct experiments on psychic (psi for short) phenomena.
 In hindsight, I imagine that these interests were encouraged by growing up in an artistic family and perhaps bolstered by the mental focus inculcated by practicing the violin one or more hours every day for over two decades.

 In 2001, I joined the staff at the Institute of Noetic Sciences (IONS).
-I've also served as an occasional lecturer in the Psychology Department at Sonoma State University (Rohnert Park, California), and I've served on doctoral dissertation committees at Saybrook University and the California Institute for Integral Studies (CIIS) where, starting in 2015, I became Associated Distinguished Professor of Integral and Transpersonal Psychology.
+I've also given occasional lectures for the Psychology Department at Sonoma State University (Rohnert Park, California), and I've served on doctoral dissertation committees at Saybrook University and the California Institute for Integral Studies (CIIS) where, starting in 2015, I became Associated Distinguished Professor of Integral and Transpersonal Psychology.
 In 2020, I also became an Honorary Distinguished Professor at the Swami Vivekananda University in Bangalore, India.

-A page on Wikipedia that is supposedly my bio (written by unknown persons) implies that no "real" scientists accept the results of my work.
-That article fails to mention scientists across many disciplines who have endorsed my research, including two Nobel Laureates.
+For example, a page on Wikipedia that is supposedly my bio (written by unknown persons) implies that no "real" scientists accept the results of my work.
+That article fails to mention scientists from many disciplines who have openly endorsed my research, including two Nobel Laureates.
 Nor does it mention that in 2018 I was one of 35 invited speakers at an international science conference sponsored by the pharmaceutical company Merck, of Darmstadt, Germany, which included 5 Nobel Laureates and other prominent scientists.
-I am also on the jury for a major biomedical prize from Merck, where the award is 1 million Euros.
-Members of that jury hail from Harvard, Stanford, MIT, Columbia, Princeton, Oxford, UC Berkeley, Cornell, etc. Thus, psi research, while admittedly more controversial than more conventional topics, is accepted as legitimate by leading scientific and academic bodies.
+I am also a member of the jury for Merck's 1 million Euro annual biomedical prize.
+Other members of that jury hail from Harvard, Stanford, MIT, Columbia, Princeton, Oxford, UC Berkeley, Cornell, etc. Thus, my focus on psi research, while admittedly more controversial than some other topics, is indeed accepted as legitimate by leading scientific, academic, and business entities.

-The Wikipedia bio page also provides a distorted account of my first popular book, The Conscious Universe, which was reviewed in the journal Nature.
-That review contained two serious errors, which left readers with the false impression that I was responsible for the mistakes.
-In fact, both of them were made by the reviewer.
-Fortunately, Nature eventually published a correction 9 months later (but no one pays attention to retractions).
+That same Wikipedia page also provides a distorted account of my first popular book, The Conscious Universe, which was reviewed in the journal Nature.
+That review contained two serious errors, which left readers with the false impression that the book was flawed and that I was responsible for the mistakes.
+In fact, both of the errors were made by the reviewer, not by me.
+Fortunately, when Nature was informed about those lapses it published a correction 9 months later (but of course no one pays attention to retractions).

-My interest in psi phenomena was not motivated by personal experiences (although I've had a few).
-Instead, it was sparked out of an intuitive sense that the mind is far more mysterious and powerful than we know.
-Through education and experience I have come to appreciate that these experiences are not just anomalies or mere curiosities.
+My interest in psi phenomena was not initially motivated by personal psi experiences.
+Instead, it was sparked by an intuitive sense that the mind is far more mysterious and powerful than we've been told.
+Through education and experience I have come to appreciate that psi experiences are not just weird anomalies.
 They're responsible for most of the greatest inventions, artistic and scientific achievements, creative insights, and religious epiphanies throughout history.
 Understanding this realm of human experience is thus more than of academic interest -- it touches on the very best that the human intellect and spirit have had to offer.
-I discovered while working on these topics that I enjoy the challenge of exploring the far frontiers of science, and I am comfortable tolerating the ambiguity of not knowing the "right answer," which is a constant companion at the edge of the known.
+I discovered while working on these topics that I enjoy the challenge of exploring the far frontiers of science, and I am comfortable tolerating the ambiguity of not knowing the "right answer," which is a constant companion at the edges of the known.

-After exploring these phenomena through the lens of science for many decades, conducting and publishing dozens of controlled experiments, and reading the relevant (and extensive) scientific literature, I've concluded that some psychic abilities are genuine.
-This means there are important assumptions within the prevailing scientific worldview that are, at minimum, incomplete.
+After exploring these phenomena through the lens of science for many decades, conducting and publishing dozens of controlled experiments, reading the relevant (and extensive) scientific literature, and working at or visiting many of the active psi laboratories around the world, I've concluded that some psychic abilities are genuine.
+This means there are important assumptions within the prevailing scientific worldview that are incomplete and quite possibly wrong.
 I've also learned that most people who confidently claim to have perfectly reliable psychic abilities are mistaken, sometimes innocently and sometimes fraudulently.

-There is always room for scholarly debate about these topics, and I know informed scientists whom I respect who hold different opinions and interpretations.
-But I've also learned that those who loudly assert that there isn't any scientifically valid evidence for psychic abilities, or worse, that these phenomena are impossible, don't know what they're talking about.
-In addition, the hysterical negative rants about psi phenomena that one finds in online skeptical forums are motivated by fundamentalist beliefs of the scientistic or religious kind, and not by a dispassionate analysis of the evidence.
+There is always room for constructive scholarly debate about these topics, and I know informed scientists whom I respect who hold different opinions and interpretations.
+But I've also learned that hardcore skeptics who claim that psi phenomena are impossible are either willfully ignorant of the relevant data, or they believe that theory trumps data (which is more akin to a religious position and a scientific one).
 Regarding religion, organized religion has played no part in my life.
-I've maintained a meditation practice for many years for the same reason that I exercise -- the mental and physical health benefits are obvious.
+I have maintained a secular meditation practice for many years because the mental and physical health benefits are obvious.

 Perhaps because of my unusual choice of profession, and the risk that that choice entails, I was featured in a New York Times Magazine article in 1996, and I am regularly invited to give presentations to popular, scientific, business, military and government organizations around the world.
 Some of those activities are listed on this website.
-I've been interviewed by programs on all of the major broadcast channels in the US, many of the cable channels, and increasingly for streaming services.
-I've participated in over a dozen indie film and video documentaries including What the Bleep, I Am, and Intution:PGS, and I've been a consultant on several feature films.
-I've lost count of the exact number of radio programs and podcasts I've been on, but it's in somewhere in the vicinity of 400.
+I've been interviewed by all of the major broadcast channels in the US, many of the cable channels, and increasingly for streaming services.
+As of July 2021, I've participated in some 42 TV and film documentaries, and I've been a consultant for several feature films with psi-oriented themes.
+I've lost count of the number of radio programs and podcasts I've been on, but it's in the hundreds.